smittytone/BuildAPIAccess/README.md

 Pass `YES` into the *isStream* parameter if you want to initiate log streaming.

 Currently, log entries can be streamed from only one device.
-To stream from another device, call [*stopLogging:*](#--voidstoplogging) then call [*getLogsForDevice:*](#--voidgetlogsfordevicensstring-deviceid-nsstring-since-boolisstream) with the new device’s *deviceIndex* value.
+To stream from another device, call [*stopLogging:*](#--voidstoplogging) then call [*getLogsForDevice:::*](#--voidgetlogsfordevicensstring-deviceid-nsstring-since-boolisstream) with the new device’s *deviceIndex* value.

 ### - (void)startLogging